 "Most people don't bother reading the terms and conditions, and that's a mistake," says David Jones, president of Association of Independent Consumer Credit Counseling Agencies.
 "You shouldn't be surprised when your interest rate goes up because you missed a payment.
 It's all there in black and white."

 4. Read your monthly statements carefully

 According to Jones, credit card statements are easier to understand than ever.
 The Credit CARD Act of 2009, whose major provisions took effect in February 2010, required new design and disclosure requirements to make statements more reader-friendly.
 Among the requirements, the fees for making late payments and how much is being paid in fees and interest on different types of accounts must be shown.
-CreditCards.com has put together an interactive look at the new credit card statements, using examples from all the major card issuers.
+CreditCards.com has put together an interactive look at the credit card statements, using examples from all the major card issuers.

 If there's something that doesn't make sense, call your credit card company or a credit counseling agency accredited by the AICCCA or the National Foundation for Credit Counseling to ask questions.

 5. Pay down -- or pay off -- your credit card balance

 "As soon as the January bills come in and cardholders realize how long it's going to take them to pay off their holiday spending, paying down credit card bills becomes a priority," Jones says.